wpsocio/wptelegram-widget/src/README.txt

 *	The received messages can be seen from /wp-admin
 *	Automatically removes deleted messages
 *	Can be displayed using a shortcode
+*	Available as a Gutengerg block
+*	Allows embeding of Telegram public channel messages
 *	Can be extended with custom code

 ## Widget Info